 You can use H5P - a collection of interactive web tools - directly in Moodle.

 To start, click on "Add a new activity or resource" where you would like to include interactive content.
-Use the activity chooser to select the "Interactive Content" option.
-Once you have selected which H5P toolkit you would like to use, it will take you through a short form that creates your interactive content.
+Use the activity chooser to select the "H5P" option.
+On the "Adding a New H5P" page, click the link to your content bank to find H5P modules you have created already, or to click the "New" button and create a brand new one.